urosevic/stock-quote/readme.txt

 Stock Quote is simplified, static inline variation of [Stock Ticker](https://wordpress.org/plugins/stock-ticker/) plugin.

 **Multisite WordPress is not supported yet**

+**IMPORTANT** Stock Quote does not have own Gutenberg Block, so you can add `[stock_quote]` shortcode inline to Paragraph Block or Common Block to insert Stock Quote within the post/page content.

 == Disclaimer ==